The field of values bound on ideal GMRES: Introduction

+The convergence analysis of GMRES has been a challenge since the introduction of the algorithm; see~\cite{LiTi2005} or~\cite[Section~5.7]{B:LiSt2013} for surveys of this research area.
+Here we focus on GMRES convergence bounds that are independent of the initial residual, i.e., for a given $A$, we consider the worst-case behavior of the method.
+It is easy to see that for each given $A$, $b$ and $x_0$, the $k$th relative GMRES residual norm satisfies

+{The expression on the right hand side is called the $k$th {\em worst-case GMRES residual norm}.
+For each given matrix $A$ and iteration step $k$, this quantity is attainable by the relative GMRES residual norm for some initial residual $r_0$.} Mathematical properties of worst-case GMRES have been studied in~\cite{FaLiTi2013}; see also~\cite{LiTi2004}.

-Let $M\equiv\frac12 (A+A^T)$ denote the symmetric part of $A$.
-Assuming that $M$ is positive definite, Elman derived in his PhD thesis of 1982~\cite[Theorem~5.4 and~5.9]{T:El1982} the following bound on the $k$th relative GMRES residual norm (stated in~\cite{T:El1982} for the GCR method):
+Consider now real data and let $M\equiv\frac12 (A+A^T)$ be the symmetric part of $A$.
+Assuming that $M$ is positive definite, a widely known result of Elman, stated originally for the relative residual norm of the GCR method in~\cite[Theorem~5.4 and~5.9]{T:El1982}, implies that